komodorio/ppfe-skeleton/README.md

 **Current behavior:** Clicking on event navigates to ‘/:id’.

 **Expected behavior:** Clicking on event navigates to the event view with the correct event id ‘/events/:id’.
+Back button should work properly and lead back to /events page.

 ## #5 New Page: Show event details.